AksoEo/docs/asc.md

 #### Semantics
 These definitions associate the definition name with the value, i.e. define a constant.
 These can be thought of as zero-argument functions.

+### Type `list`
+Constructs a list.
+Additional keys:

+- `items`: list of definition names to be used as list contents

+#### Semantics
+This creates a possibly heterogenous list consisting of the contents of the referenced definitions.

 ### Type `call`
 Calls a definition.
 Additional keys: